 - Health Information National Trends Survey

-The Health Information National Trends Survey (HINTS) is a cross-sectional, nationally representative survey of American adults that utilizes self-administered mail questionnaires to monitor the health information environment and assess how people access and use health-related information.
-NCI and extramural communication researchers analyze HINTS data to gain insight into people's knowledge about cancer, the communication channels through which they obtain health information, and their cancer-related behaviors.
+The Health Information National Trends Survey (HINTS) is a cross-sectional, nationally representative survey of American adults that utilizes self-administered mail questionnaires to monitor the health information environment and assess how people access and use health-related information and technology.
+NCI and extramural communication researchers analyze HINTS data to gain insight into people’s knowledge about cancer, the communication channels through which they obtain health information, and their cancer-related behaviors.

 - National Health and Nutrition Examination Survey

 The National Health and Nutrition Examination Survey (NHANES) is a program of studies designed to assess the health and nutritional status of adults and children in the United States.
 The survey is unique in that it combines interviews and physical examinations.
 NCI supports modules in the NHANES that provide data useful for monitoring dietary intake and physical activity.

 - National Health Interview Survey Cancer Control Supplement

 The National Health Interview Survey (NHIS) serves as the main source of US data on a broad range of health topics.
 DCCPS sponsors an annual Cancer Control Supplement (CCS) to the NHIS, which is administered to the sample adult in the selected household.
 The CCS focuses on issues pertaining to knowledge, attitudes, and practices of cancer-related health behaviors, screening, and risk assessment.

 Initiated in 1994 in response to a Congressional mandate to fund a study of adolescent health, Add Health is the largest, most comprehensive longitudinal survey of adolescents ever undertaken.
 As participants have aged into adulthood, however, the scientific goals have expanded and evolved.
 Multiple datasets are now available for study in the social and behavioral sciences.

 - Tobacco Use Supplement to the Current Population Survey